Product Line

 Modern slavery statement

-Rotork plc, and its subsidiary companies (together, "Rotork" and throughout this Statement “our” and “we”), recognise their responsibilities as a global engineering group, to ensure that slavery and human trafficking is not occurring in any part of our business or supply chain.
+Rotork plc, and its subsidiary companies (together, "Rotork" and throughout this Statement “our” and “we”), recognise our responsibility as a global engineering group, to ensure that slavery and human trafficking is not occurring in any part of our business or supply chain.
 Until such time as these risks have been eradicated globally, we are committed to working with our partners, suppliers and other interested parties to identify and mitigate modern slavery risks within our operations, business and our supply chain.

 Rotork is a market-leading global provider of mission-critical intelligent flow control and instrumentation solutions for oil & gas, water and wastewater, power, chemical process, and industrial applications.
 We help customers around the world improve efficiency, reduce emissions, minimise their environmental impact and assure safety.